mmbman/Katagiri/1988-08-03-Depending-on-the-Dharma.md

 **Katagiri Roshi:** Devil?

 **Same person:** Like the devil’s lawyer... that’s someone who asks troublesome questions...
-This is all very simple, but now here I am, whole hearted...
+This is all very simple, but “now here I am, whole hearted”...

 **Katagiri Roshi:** Mm-hmm.
 At that time...

 **Same person:** “Here I am” is easy, but “whole hearted” – how does one be whole hearted?

 **Katagiri Roshi:** Okay.
-Do *gassho*; then just do *gassho* with whole-heartedness.
+Do *gassho*; then just do *gassho* with wholeheartedness.
 That is now.
 When?
 Now, here.

 This wholeheartedness is a place and time where all the frames or categories and discrimination, different levels of life, are loosened into *this*.
 Simultaneously.